cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 To enable TLS communication on the metrics port, configure the `.spec.monitoring.tls.enabled` setting to `true`.
-This setup ensures that the metrics exporter uses the same server certificates used by PostgreSQL to secure communication on port 5432.
+This setup ensures that the metrics exporter uses the same server certificate used by PostgreSQL to secure communication on port 5432.

-!!! important
+!!!
+Important
     Changing the `.spec.monitoring.tls.enabled` setting will trigger a rolling restart of the Cluster.

 If the `PodMonitor` is managed by the operator (`.spec.monitoring.enablePodMonitor` set to `true`),